Ukrainian hryvnia: Banknotes

 In 1996, the first series of hryvnia banknotes was introduced into circulation by the National Bank of Ukraine.
 They were dated 1992 and were in denominations of 1, 2, 5, 10 and 20 hryvnias.
 The design of the banknotes was developed by Ukrainian artists Vasyl Lopata and Borys Maksymov.
 The one hryvnia banknotes were printed by the Canadian Bank Note Company in 1992.
 The two, five and ten hryvnia banknotes were printed two years later.
 The banknotes were stored in Canada until they were put into circulation.

 Banknotes of the first series in denominations of 50 and 100 hryvnias also existed but were not introduced because these nominals were not needed in the economic crisis of the mid-1990s.

 Also in 1996, the 1, 50, and 100 hryvnia notes of the second series were introduced, with 1 hryvnia dated 1994.
 The banknotes were designed and printed by Britain's De La Rue.
 Since the opening of the Mint of the National Bank of Ukraine in cooperation with De La Rue in March 1994, all banknotes have been printed in Ukraine.

 Later, higher denominations were added.
 The 200 hryvnia notes of the second series were introduced in 2001, followed by the 500 hryvnia notes of the third series in 2006, and 1000 hryvnia notes of fourth series in 2019.

 The 100 hryvnia denomination is quite common due to its moderately high value.
 Also common is the 200 and 500 hryvnia, as most Ukrainian ATMs dispense currency in these denominations.

 In 2016, the NBU paper factory started producing banknote paper using flax instead of cotton.

 In 2019, the National Bank of Ukraine introduced a 1,000 hryvnia banknote and was issued into circulation on 25 October 2019.
 The introduction of the new banknote was in response to the National Bank of Ukraine's efforts of streamlining the number of coins and banknotes already in circulation.
 The 1, 2, 5 and 10 hryvnia banknotes will continue to be legal tender alongside its equivalent coins in general circulation, while being withdrawn from circulation from repeated use in commerce.

 In 2019, the National Bank of Ukraine introduced a revised 50 hryvnia banknote into circulation on 20 December 2019 and issued a revised 200 hryvnia banknote on 25 February 2020, thereby completing the family of notes which began with the issuance of the 100 hryvnia banknote in 2015.

+In 2026, the National Bank of Ukraine introducted a 2,000 hryvnia banknote, which was issued into circulation on 4 September 2026.